dorisaqua/hello-world/README.md

 # hello-world

-Hi Everyone！
+Hi Everyone!

-I am trying to learn this software,It's interesting。 But my English is poor now ,It makes the process more difficult，I will insist！
+I am trying to learn this software,it's interesting.
+My English is poor now ,it makes the process more difficult，I will insist！